 Early Detection.
 The process of finding, identifying, and quantifying new, small, or previously unknown infestations of aquatic or terrestrial invasive species prior to (or in the initial stages of) its establishment as free-living expanding population.
-Early detection of an invasive species is typically coupled with integrated activities to rapidly assess and respond with quick and immediate actions to eradicate, control, or contain it.
+Early detection of an invasive species is Start Printed Page 32138typically coupled with integrated activities to rapidly assess and respond with quick and immediate actions to eradicate, control, or contain it.

 Eradication.
 With respect to invasive species (plant, pathogen, vertebrate, or invertebrate species), eradication is defined as the removal or elimination of the last remaining individual invasive species in the target infestation on a given site.
 It is determined to be complete when the target species is absent from the site for a continuous time period (that is, several years after the last individual was observed).
 Eradication of an infestation of invasive species is relative to the time-frame provided for the treatment procedures.
 Considering the need for multiple treatments over time, certain populations can be eradicated using proper integrated management techniques.